bttcprotocol/bttc-doc/docs/del-val.md

 4. Once a state sync transaction on the Validator layer is included in a block, it is added to the pending state sync list.
 5. BitTorrent-chain layer nodes fetch the pending state sync event from the DanValidator via an API call.
 6. The receiver contract inherits the IStateReceiver interface and the custom logic to decode the data bytes and perform any actions is located in the onStateReceive function.

+### Stake Related Contracts Interface Description
+#### Stake
+* Contract method: StakeManagerProxy:stakeFor(address, uint256, uint256, bool, bytes memory)
+* parameter
+    * address user: stake account address, namely Address_A
+    * uint256 amount: the amount of staked BTT; note: the stake amount should be less than the authorized amount, and the precision of BTT is 18
+    * uint256 deliveryFee: delivery fee; greater than or equal to 1 BTT, the precision of BTT is 18
+    * bool acceptDelegation: false (if it is true, stakeFor cannot be called through tronscan, because the tronscan fee is limited to 300TRX, but it can be called through wallet cli, API, etc.)
+    * bytes memory signerPubkey: the public key of the signature account; that is, the public key of Address_A, the leading "04" needs to be removed
+* illustration
+    1. Before calling stakeFor, you need to authorize [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) contract to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from the stake account address, that is, you need to call the approve method of BTT first.
+    2. After the user stakes BTT successfully, the validatorID can be obtained through `stakeManagerProxy:getValidatorId` , and then the validator's detailed information can be obtained through `stakeManagerProxy:validators` method.

+#### Stake more
+* Contract method: StakeManagerProxy:restake(uint256, uint256, bool)
+* parameter
+    * uint256 validatorId: the validator id
+    * uint256 amount: stake amount
+    * bool stakeRewards: whether to stake the reward

+#### Claim rewards
+* Contract method: StakeManagerProxy:withdrawRewards(uint256)
+* parameter
+    * uint256 validatorId: validator id
+* illustration
+    1. The validator can claim the reward through the withdrawRewards method.
+After successfully execution, the reward will be immediately put into the validator's account.

+#### Unstake
+Validators can unstake BTT when they want to exit the system, stop validating blocks and commit checkpoints.
+In order to ensure good participation, the staked BTT of validators will be locked for withdrawalDelay checkpoints.

+* Contract method: StakeManagerProxy:unstake(uint256)
+* parameter
+    * uint256 validatorId: validator id
+* illustration
+    1. The validator can cancel the stake through the unstake method, and immediately return the reward tokens to the validator's account after canceling the stake, but the staked tokens need to be claimed through the unstakeClaim function.
+    2. The unstakeClaim method must wait for withdrawalDelay (currently 80) checkpoints before it can be called.

+#### Withdraw the staked BTT
+* Contract method: StakeManagerProxy:unstakeClaim(uint256)
+* parameter
+    * uint256 validatorId: validator id
+* illustration
+    1. After unstake, you need to wait for withdrawalDelay (currently the value is 80) checkpoints before calling this method to claim the previously staked BTT.

+#### Update signer public key of validator
+* Contract method: StakeManagerProxy:updateSigner(uint256, bytes memory)
+* parameter
+    * uint256 validatorId: validator id
+    * bytes memory signerPubkey: new signer public key
+* illustration
+    1. The validator can update the signer account, but the time interval between two update operations needs to be greater than signerUpdateLimit (currently 100) checkpoints.

+#### Update commission rate
+* Contract method: StakeManagerProxy:updateCommissionRate(uint256, uint256)
+* parameter
+    * uint256 validatorId: validator id
+    * uint256 newCommissionRate: new commission rate
+* illustration
+    1. Validators can update the commission ratio, but the time interval between two update operations needs to be greater than WITHDRAWAL_DELAY (currently 80) checkpoints.
+    2. The commission ratio needs to be less than or equal to 100

+#### Deposit delivery fee
+* Contract method: StakeManagerProxy:topUpForFee(address, uint256)
+* parameter
+    * address user: the account address of the recipient of the fee, that is, the signer address
+    * uint256 deliveryFee: fee amount
+* illustration
+    1. Before calling this interface, the validator needs to call the approve method of BTT to authorize StakeManagerProxy to transfer BTT.
+    2. The minimum value that can be set for deliveryFee is StakeManagerProxy: minHeimdallFee (currently 100000BTT)

+#### Claim fee
+* Contract method: StakeManagerProxy:claimFee(uint256, uint256, bytes memory)
+* parameter
+    * uint256 accumFeeAmount: the amount of fee to withdraw
+    * uint256 index
+    * bytes memory proof: proof data
+* illustration
+    1. After the call excutes successfully, the claimed fee will immediately reach the validator account